fanshiming/dockerfiles/README.md

 # dockerfiles
-A repo to store all my dockerfile in.
+A repo to store all my dockerfiles in.
 To see individual directories for more information on a particular docker image.